Aktr0s/LuaConsoleNotepad/README.md

 *Yes it only supports .txt cause it's so simple :/*

 ### <ins>--help:</ins>
-    :help  -  it displays this message
+    --help  -  it displays this message

     :del <int>  -  deletes the given number line.